gaganawhad/notes/conferences/railsconf_2013.md

 - A view decorator:
   * Adds presentation logic to models without affecting the model itself

-wraps a slinge object
-transparent interfeace - overlaps the forward methods to original object.

-add s presentationsl logc to modesl

-intitalize - method take the object you want to decorate.
+- intitalize - method take the object you want to decorate.

-if something is direclty related to a model, it should be put in the decorator.
+- if something is direclty related to a model, it should be put in the decorator.

-use draper

-complex views - connected wth user expereicnes

-example some code to remove names of participatns of a
+Draper is a gem that does a bunch of these things for us

 Presentation model:

+complex views - connected wth user experiences
-to initialize the presentation model, use a holepr.
+- To initialize the presentation model, use a helper to initialize this.

-Form builders are aan example of this.
+- Form builders are aan example of this.

-look into gems simple_forms / table_cloth

-puts view presenations classes in lib
+- put view presenations classes in lib

-if its something that would go into a helper then it should go into a view object
+- if its something that would go into a helper then it should go into a view object

 cells gem - take a look at it